kamikazechaser/mmtc-ke/HACKING.md

 |-- data/       # data files, particularly for the different networks
 |-- engine/     # business logic (the "heavy-lifting")
 |-- routes/     # routing logic
+|-- schema/     # JSON Schema files for our data-file specification
+|-- test/       # our tests
 |-- web/        # web interface (whatever you see in the browser)
 `-- app.js      # main entry point, with bootstrap code
 ```